samboy/ObHack/FreeDoom/README.md

 This megawad is designed to run well in Doomsday 1.8.6.
 FreeDoom 0.7 is the last version of FreeDoom which does not crash in Doomsday 1.8.6;
-this megawad, as a result, is a fork of FreeDoom 0.7 with some updates from newer versions of FreeDoom, some of the improved monster sprites and some of the newer music.
+this megawad, as a result, is a fork of FreeDoom 0.7 with some updates from newer versions of FreeDoom:  Some of the improved monster sprites and some of the newer music.
 I have also updated the title screen, to make it clear this is *not* in any way an official FreeDoom release.

+The reason why we use Doomsday 1.8.6 instead of a newer release is because this version runs better on older chipsets; the goal is to have something which runs at a decent framerate on a 2010 era Intel Atom Netbook (with, say, a N455 processor).
+While I have not dusted off my old netbook to see how well it runs, Doomsday 1.8.6 has given me good results back when a netbook was my main computer.

 ## The included music